HMS Lizard (1757): Design and crew

 Contracts for Lizards construction were issued on 13 April 1756 to shipwright Henry Bird of Globe Stairs, Rotherhithe.
-It was stipulated that work should be completed within twelve months for a 28-gun vessel measuring approximately 590 tons burthen.
-Subject to satisfactory completion, Bird would receive a fee of £9.9s per ton to be paid through periodic imprests drawn against the Navy Board.
+It was stipulated that work should be completed within twelve months for a fully-rigged 28-gun vessel measuring approximately 590 13/94 tons burthen, with a gundeck of 117 ft 10 in, keel 96 ft 8.5 in, beam 33 ft 8 in and hold depth 10 ft 2 in.
+Subject to satisfactory completion, Bird would receive a fee of £sd£9.9s per ton to be paid through periodic imprests drawn against the Navy Board.
 (Note: Bird's £9.9s fee per ton compared unfavourably with an average £9.0s per ton sought by Thames River shipwrights to build 24-gun Royal Navy vessels over the previous decade, but was exactly equal to the average for all Coventry-class vessels built in private shipyards between 1756 and 1765.)
 Private shipyards were not subject to rigorous naval oversight, and the Admiralty therefore granted authority for "such alterations withinboard as shall be judged necessary" in order to cater for the preferences or ability of individual shipwrights, and for experimentation with internal design.